kelvinyrb/de-project/README.md

 - Ingest API data into Data Lake (PythonOperator)
 - PySpark transform/load to Data Warehouse (BashOperator)

-Big thank you to [DataTalksClub](https://datatalks.club/) for making this project possible through their 100% free [Data Engineering Zoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp)!
+Big thank you to [DataTalksClub](https://datatalks.club/) for teaching me the tools and making this project possible through their 100% free [Data Engineering Zoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp)!